-When it comes to our valued SweepStars, we pay between 80% and 96% of the total booking fee to our SweepStars based on their experience (while SweepStars start on 65% of the booking fee during their first 2 to 3 months trial period to recoup costs), in line with other on-demand platforms.
+When it comes to valued SweepStars, we pay between 80% and 96% of the total booking fee to SweepStars based on their experience (while SweepStars start on 65% of the booking fee during their first 2 to 3 months trial period to recoup costs), in line with other on-demand platforms.
 The SweepStar is responsible for paying for their transport.

 - Our per hour rate for SweepStars is between 80% and 96%, while during their first 2 to 3 month trial on the platform they start at 65% of the hourly rate.

-- Our average booking time is 7.1 hours, or about R210 per day.
+- Average booking time is 7.1 hours, or about R210 per day.
 This equates to around R4k a month.

 - The earning is a flat rate and the total amount is related to hours worked, however, we limit the type of work being done to basic housework.

 - The vast majority of SweepStars work for the platform between 3 to 5 days a week, with 30% of SweepStars working in other homes outside of the platform (we of course fully support this, and many of this group initially joined the platform due to underemployment).

 We introduced tipping so that we could allow clients who can afford to pay their SweepStars more, to do so.
 Tips are paid in full to SweepStars, with SweepSouth taking no margin and paying the the bank processing fee of R3 on average per tip, which enables the SweepStar to receive the full tip.
 We also have clients who prefer to tip in cash.

 What is the hourly rate paid to SweepStars?

 For the first 3 months on the platform SweepStars receive 65% of the hourly rate.
 At this rate and with our average booking size of 7.1 hours, this equates to +R3,500 in the initial period, and roughly +R4,200 per month thereafter.
 The initial rate covers the additional support required in the first few months, paid background and reference checks and materials used and provided during onboarding.